tsnellgrove/dark_castle3/doc/to_do.md

 	- Display could also hold buffer commands???
 	- Another possible class name == Output ???
 	- Leaning towards Output... this helps distinguish from all the verb-linked Disp methods
-- TBD: create Surface class!! (was 'Shelf')
-	- similar to container but prep is 'on'; no open() or lock() ; has max_obj attribute
-	- put initial shelf in Main Hall
-	- implement Control Panel as Shelf !! (may need to add control_panel after guard_goblin dies)
 - TBD: create Chair class based on Surface
 	- TBD: sit() method (depends on 'on' prep)
 	- TBD: need to be able to determine which node Burt is in (i.e. the chair, not just the room); also need ot know room